dnsimple/chef-pdns/README.md

 - `run_user_home`: Home of the Unix user that runs the recursor.
 - `run_user_shell`: Shell of the Unix user that runs the recursor.

-#### Example
+#### Usage Example

-Create a PowerDNS recursor configuration named 'my-recursor' with a custom template named `my-recursor.erb` and a few attributes:
+Create a PowerDNS recursor configuration named 'my-recursor' in your wrapper cookbook for Acme Corp which uses a custom template named `my-recursor.erb` and a few attributes:

     pdns_recursor_config 'my-recursor' do
       source 'my-recursor.erb'